 These member-owners share equally in the control of their cooperative.
 They meet at regular intervals, hear detailed reports, and elect directors from among themselves.
 The directors, in turn, hire management to handle the day-to-day affairs of the cooperative in a way that services the members’ interests.

 Members invest in shares in the business to provide capital for a strong and efficient operation.
-All net savings or profits left after bills are paid and money is set aside for operations and improvements are returned to co-op members.
+All net savings or profits left after bills are paid and money is set aside for operations and improvements are returned to cooperative members.